STAMP-project/dspot/README.md

 2. You must have specify baseSha, on which **DSpot** must compute the diff. **DSpot** executes: `git diff <baseSha>` to find which java file has been modified.
 To do this, you must specify the sha in the property file, by setting the property: `baseSha`, _e.g._ `baseSha=97393d96ea58110785e342fade2e054925c608ad`
 3. You must have locally both version of the program.
 One that you want to use amplify, and the other on which you want to compute the diff.
 The first is specified using the property `project` as explained in a classical way to amplify.
 The second is specified using the property `folderPath`.

+You can specify a maximum number of selected test classes using the property `maxSelectedTestClasses`.

 ### Licence

 DSpot is published under LGPL-3.0 (see [Licence.md](https://github.com/STAMP-project/dspot/blob/master/Licence.md) for